Axway/streams-open-docs/content/en/docs/subscribers/subscriber-sse.md

 linkTitle: SSE Subscriber
 weight: 2
 date: 2019-04-02
-description: Learn how to configure and use the Streams Server-Sent Events Subscriber.
+description: Learn how to configure and use the Streams server-sent events subscriber.
 ---

-Server-Sent Events (SSE) is part of the HTML5 standard.
+Server-sent events (SSE) is part of the HTML5 standard.
 SSEs are sent over traditional HTTP, so they do not require a special protocol to work.
 SSE includes important features, such as `Last-Event-Id` header support, automatic client reconnection, and heterogeneous event handling.

 ## Subscribe to a topic via SSE with provisioning

-This mode is used when someone wants to control how a Streams topic is consumed.
+Use this mode when you want to control how a Streams topic is consumed.

 ### Provision a SSE subscription

-You can create a SSE subscription by making an HTTP Post request on the following endpoint:
+You can create a SSE subscription by making an HTTP post request on the following endpoint:

 ```
 POST /streams/subscribers/sse/api/v1/topics/{topicID}/subscriptions
 ```

-The body must contain a JSON SSE subscription configuration as the following example:
+The request body must contain a JSON SSE subscription configuration as following:

 ```json
 {